HL7/fhir-mCODE-ig/input/pagecontent/conformance.md

 #### Use mCODE Operations Whenever Possible

 Participants MAY support additional operations for communication between actors, such as for subscription or polling models.
-The operations described in the mCODE IG SHOULD be used within such models whenever possible.
+The operations described in the mCODE Implementation Guide SHOULD be used within such models whenever possible.

 ----

 ### Conforming with mCODE Profiles

-Each [mCODE Profile](artifacts.html#1) includes conformance criteria describing which resources MUST conform to mCODE profiles.
+Each [mCODE profile](artifacts.html#1) includes conformance criteria describing which resources MUST conform to mCODE profiles.
 For example, in [CancerDiseaseStatus], the conformance criteria states that any resource associated with an mCODE Patient (as [defined above](#identify-mcode-patients)) that represent an observation of patient's response to cancer treatment MUST conform to that profile.

 Each mCODE profile expresses requirements and expectations for individual mCODE instances in terms of structural constraints and terminology bindings.
 Any FHIR resources claiming to conform to mCODE MUST [validate](https://www.hl7.org/fhir/validation.html) against the declared mCODE profile.

 #### Conformance to US Core

 Most mCODE profiles are based on US Core profiles defined in the [US Core Implementation Guide (v3.1.1)](http://hl7.org/fhir/us/core/index.html).
-For example, the CancerGeneticVariant profile is based on US Core Laboratory Result Observation Profile and CancerPatient is based on the US Core Patient profile.
+For example, the [CancerGeneticVariant] profile is based on [US Core Laboratory Result Observation Profile][USCoreLaboratoryResultObservationProfile] and [CancerPatient] is based on the [US Core Patient][USCorePatientProfile] profile.
 If a resource validates against any of the US Core-based mCODE profiles, it will be in compliance with US Core.

 Where US Core does not provide an appropriate base profile, mCODE profiles FHIR resources.
-An example is CancerDiseaseStatus, based on Observation because US Core does not provide a profile for non-laboratory observations.
+An example is [CancerDiseaseStatus], based on Observation because US Core does not provide a profile for non-laboratory observations.

 #### MustSupport Interpretation

 The [MustSupport](https://www.hl7.org/fhir/conformance-rules.html#mustSupport) flag indicates that implementation shall provide "meaningful support" for the element, as defined by its implementation guide.
 The mCODE definitions of MustSupport encompass the [definitions in US Core](http://hl7.org/fhir/us/core/general-guidance.html#must-support). mCODE defines MustSupport as follows:

 * **mCODE Data Sender** - MustSupport is interpreted as "must populate".
-That is, every required and MustSupport element in a supported mCODE profile SHALL be populated if the Data Sender has that data.
+That is, every required and MustSupport element in a supported mCODE profile MUST be populated if the Data Sender has that data.

 * **mCODE Data Receiver** - MustSupport is interpreted as "must display" or "must store".
-That is, a Data Receiver SHALL be capable of receiving and displaying or storing each required and MustSupport element in an mCODE bundle, provided the corresponding profile has been declared as a "supportedProfile" in the receiver's capability statement.
+That is, a Data Receiver MUST be capable of receiving and displaying or storing each required and MustSupport element in an mCODE bundle, provided the corresponding profile has been declared as a "supportedProfile" in the receiver's capability statement.

 #### Missing/Unknown Data Elements

 The handling of missing or unknown elements in mCODE is functionally identical to US Core, specifically:

-* In situations where information on a particular data element is not present and the reason for absence is unknown, mCODE Data Senders SHALL NOT include the data elements in the resource instance.
+* In situations where information on a particular data element is not present and the reason for absence is unknown, mCODE Data Senders MUST NOT include the data elements in the resource instance.
-* mCODE Data Receivers SHALL interpret missing data elements within resource instances as data not present in the mCODE Data Sender's system.
+* mCODE Data Receivers MUST interpret missing data elements within resource instances as data not present in the mCODE Data Sender's system.
-* In situations where information on a particular data element is missing and the mCODE Data Sender knows the reason for the absence of data, the Data Sender SHALL send the reason for the missing information.
-The absence reason value SHOULD come first from the element's value set if it exists or otherwise from the dataAbsentReason extension.
+* In situations where information on a particular data element is missing and the mCODE Data Sender knows the reason for the absence of data, the Data Sender MUST send the reason for the missing information.
+The absence reason value SHOULD come first from the element's value set if it exists or otherwise from the `dataAbsentReason` extension.
-* mCODE Data Receivers SHALL be able to process resource instances containing data elements asserting missing information.
+* mCODE Data Receivers MUST be able to process resource instances containing data elements asserting missing information.

 #### Required Elements